Bowire

 Straight into the water

-Which boat are you stepping into today?
+Which boat are you launching today?

 Different rig: see every download →